cameronelliott/LimeVideoSDK/docfx_project/reference/reference.md

 The primary FourCC used by the GPU is NV12, the GPU can also convert NV12 to and from a number of other formats Other FourCC formats, such as UYVY, RGB4, YUY2 are sometimes available for Quick Sync functions.
 Some of this may depend on your CPU/graphics-generation.
 Your ability to use this from the LVSDK will depend on the functions you use, and what has been supported.

-You can use the [Player1 Sample](xref:samples#player1) to see how the sample configures the [StreamDecoder class](xref:LimeVideoSDKQuickSync.StreamDecoder) class to do GPU based conversion from the internal NV12 format to RGB4 format.
+You can use the [Player1 Sample] to see how the sample configures the [StreamDecoder] class to do GPU based conversion from the internal NV12 format to RGB4 format.
 This con
 The @ provides